Xilinx/mlir-air/docs/running.md

 ## Running end-to-end examples:

-TODO: document running one of the examples (ie. AIRBERT)
+TODO: document running one of the examples (ie. AIRBERT),
+      mention boost requirement in air_to_ipu example.

 ## Using the AIR compiler passes: